Ayush4803/React_JS/README.md

 - React Hooks are functions that let you use React features (like state, lifecycle methods, etc.) inside functional components.
 They were introduced in React 16.8.

-# A week gap due to high fever

 # UPDATED THE APP UI BY ADDING SHIMMER